Hit enter after type your search item

 SQL GROUP BY WHERE

-As mentioned earlier, the GROUP BY clause comes after the Where clause as shown in above example.
+As mentioned earlier, the GROUP BY clause comes after the Where clause as shown in the above example.

 Note: You may execute these example queries in MS SQL server and MySQL server as well.
 Just adjust a little bit.

-Using HAVING clause in GROUP BY
+Using the HAVING clause in GROUP BY

 Query: